 to Steveston is about 6 kilometers.

-15. Also on the trail there is a stand informing that
+15. Also along the trail there is a stand informing that,

 Fort Steveston information stand on West Dyke Trail Richmond BC Canada